A large deviation principle for Wigner matrices without Gaussian tails: Large deviations of very sparse rooted networks

-\bp{ of Theorem \ref{th:rateb} (a)} We proceed as in the proof of Theorem \ref{th:rateb} (b).
-Here $S_b=\{+1\}$ and thus the law $\r=\int_{\dR} \d_{g_x}d\nu(x)$ that we used there is not necessarily admissible sofic.
-However, it is so if one assumes $\supp(\nu)\subset \dR_+$.
-The rest of the argument applies with no modifications. \ep
+\begin{pf*}{Proof of Theorem~\ref{th:rateb}(\textup{a})} We proceed as in the proof of Theorem~\ref{th:rateb}(b).
+Here, $S_b=\{ +1\}$, and thus the law $\r=\int_{\dR} \d_{\frg_x}\,d\nu(x)$ that we used there is not necessarily admissible sofic.
+However, it is so if one assumes $\supp(\nu)\subset\dR_+$.
+The rest of the argument applies with no modifications. \end{pf*}